apache/spark/docs/concepts.rst

 It is possible to change ``XCom`` behaviour os serialization and deserialization of tasks' result.
 To do this one have to change ``xcom_backend`` parameter in Airflow config.
 Provided value should point to a class that is subclass of :class:`~airflow.models.xcom.BaseXCom`.
-To alter the serialaization / deserialization mechanism the custom class should override ``serialize_value`` and ``deserialize_value`` methods.
+To alter the serialization / deserialization mechanism the custom class should override ``serialize_value`` and ``deserialize_value`` methods.